transcom/mymove-docs/docs/backend/guides/troubleshoot-precommit-hook-failures.md

+---
+sidebar_position: 28
+---

 # Precommit Hooks

 The precommit hooks run automatically when you try to make a commit.
 They are a set of scripts that validate the commit.
 If the validation fails, the commit isn't committed.

 ## Cheatsheet